Build AI workflows your team can actually use. |

 A practical review maps what the model can see, what it can do, where sensitive information can move and which controls exist outside the model.
 Findings are written for engineering teams, with prioritized fixes, affected components, retest criteria and notes about residual risk.

-Each engagement is evaluated against the same practical questions: what information must stay private, which users need access, how answers will be checked, what logs are created, what tools the model can use and how the team will verify that the deployed workflow keeps working after handoff.
+Each engagement is evaluated against practical questions: which tools and subscriptions already exist, what information must stay private, which users need access, how answers will be checked, what the workflow costs and how the team will verify that the deployed system keeps working after handoff.

-The emphasis is useful delivery with clear boundaries, tested assumptions, readable documentation and decisions that a technical owner can maintain after launch.
+The emphasis is useful delivery with clear boundaries, tested assumptions, cost-aware model routing, readable documentation and decisions that a technical owner can maintain after launch.